airportyh/myprompt/README.md

 `myprompt`
 ==========

-A synchronous prompt function for Node, in the tradition for `prompt()` in the browser.
+A synchronous prompt function for Node, in the tradition of `prompt()` in the browser.
+Based on [sync-prompt](https://github.com/shovon/sync-prompt).

 ## Install